vigneshwaranr/blog_posts/A_spiritual_journey_into_kafka_producer.md

 ### Ermm.. ..
 Okay..
 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/Level2.png)

-What I listed above covers almost everything.
-But if you like more details, follow me while I walk you through the code starting from _[KafkaProducer#send()](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/KafkaProducer.java#L790)_ method which is like the main() method of Kafka Producer.
+What I listed above covers almost everything to start digging yourself.
+But if you need guidance, continue with me while I walk you through the code starting from _[KafkaProducer#send()](https://github.com/apache/kafka/blob/1.1/clients/src/main/java/org/apache/kafka/clients/producer/KafkaProducer.java#L790)_ method which is like the main() method of Kafka Producer.
 Let me screenshot some code so you don't have to jump between tabs.

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/doSend1.png)